ryanfitzer/ViewportJS/readme.md

 ### `is( name String )` ###

 Checks if the specified viewport is the current viewport.
 Returns a `boolean`.
+See the `current` method for more info on how this is determined.

 ```js
 var isSmallCurrentVP = myViewport.is( 'small' );